Musim Mas

 3. Drying

-After fermentation, the beans are sun-dried to remove excess moisture.
+After fermentation, producers sun-dry the beans to remove excess moisture and stop further fermentation.
 This step is crucial to prevent further fermentation and preserve the flavor.

 fermentation, the beans are sun-dried to remove excess moisture